-So for anyone buying a car through a finance deal such as hire purchase (HP) or a lease, it wouldn’t be unusual for the car’s value to dip below the outstanding loan balance during this initial period.
+Let's say you're buying a car through a finance deal such as hire purchase (HP) or a lease.
+It wouldn’t be unusual for the car’s value to dip below the outstanding loan balance during this initial period.

-What typically happens is that the rate of depreciation slows while the loan is repaid at a constant rate, leaving the borrower eventually in positive equity.
+What typically happens is that the rate of depreciation slows at a constant rate as you repay the debt, eventually leaving you in positive equity.

 Negative equity and PCP

-Some forms of finance – PCP (personal contract purchase) in particular – can make the negative equity calculation more complicated.
+Some forms of finance – personal contract purchase (PCP) in particular – can make the negative equity calculation more complicated.

-Customers at the end of their PCP term generally face an optional one-off payment – known as a balloon payment – which can be made in order to purchase the vehicle outright.
+At the end of your PCP term, you usually face an optional one-off payment – known as a balloon payment – which you can make to buy the vehicle outright.

-If, at the end of the PCP term, the vehicle is worth more than the balloon payment figure, there is positive equity available.
+If, at the end of the PCP term, the vehicle is worth more than the balloon payment figure, there's positive equity available.

-If the vehicle is worth less than the balloon payment – because it has depreciated to a greater extent than expected – they’re in negative equity.
+If the vehicle is worth less than the balloon payment – because it has depreciated to a greater extent than expected – you're in negative equity.

-This means they don’t have any equity to roll over on to a new PCP loan.
+This means they don’t have any equity to carry over to a new PCP loan.

-There’s still the option of making the balloon payment, but the customer can also choose simply to walk away and hand the car back to the finance company.
+There’s still the option of making the balloon payment, but you can also choose to give the car back to the finance company.

 Some HP deals also require a final payment to be made, but this is typically at a much lower level than on PCP.